bingliang-zh/a-good-monorepo-boilerplate/README.md

 yarn start
 ```

-Tsdx offers three templates: basic, react, react-with-storybook.
+Tsdx offers three templates: basic, react and react-with-storybook.
 "Basic" is good for utility libraries, "react" & "react-with-storybook" is good for component libraries.
-You can skip the `--template` flag and select later.
+You can skip the `--template` flag and choose one when initializing.

-After installation succeed, try `yarn start`, `yarn test`, `yarn storybook`(react-with-storybook only) in these packages.
+After installation succeed, try `yarn start`, `yarn test` and `yarn storybook`(react-with-storybook only) in these packages.

-### yarn workspace
+### Yarn Workspace

-You can see in chapter "CRA (Create-React-App) & TSDX", all dependencies each package need are installed locally in ./packages/package-name/node_modules.
+You can see in chapter "CRA (Create-React-App) & TSDX", all dependencies each package need are installed locally in `./packages/package-name/node_modules`.
 And they just don't know the siblings exist (I mean they cannot refer to each other, for now).

-Here comes the "yarn workspace".
+We will save lerna for publishing and other high-level jobs, leave the simple "link" step to yarn workspaces which is the [low-level primitive](https://classic.yarnpkg.com/en/docs/workspaces/#how-does-it-compare-to-lerna-).
 It will significantly improve the development workflow by doing some "magic".

 Add `"npmClient": "yarn"` and `"useWorkspaces": true` to "lerna.json".